Entering the European market for speciality coffee

 Specialised importers are able to buy small volumes of high-quality or single origin coffees.
 Examples of small and large specialised importers in Europe are: Cafe Imports Europe, Rehm & Co and Touton Specialties Coffee (Germany), Trabocca, The Coffee Quest, This Side Up and Daarnhouwer (Netherlands), Belco (France), Sucafina Specialty (Belgium), Falcon Coffees (United Kingdom), Imperator (Italy) and Nordic Approach (Norway).

-Small roasters mostly source green coffee from importers which also provide finance and logistics, but a growing number of small specialty roasters import green coffee directly from origin.
+Small roasters mostly source green coffee from importers which also provide finance and logistics, but a growing number of small speciality roasters import green coffee directly from origin.
 Small roasters often specialise in certain high-quality blends and single origins.
 They usually perform analysis and cup testing to check the evenness of the roast and to identify any defects that can occur in post-harvest processes, such as fermentation, drying and storage.

 Not all small roasters are able to sustain direct trade relations, since they have to take on additional responsibilities which are usually outsourced to traders, such as logistics, documentation, quality control and pre financing.
 Therefore, many small roasters continue to buy via importers, but still maintain direct connection with their producers.
 These importers can also guarantee traceability and pass on the story behind the coffee beans accurately along the chain.